tconley/screencovid.com/README.md

 This project is based off a phone call I (@tconley) had with Sajung Yun, PhD.
 He is very much interested in saving lives, and has analyzed the data available to come up with a simple formula for a screener.
 Read Dr. Yun's findings and rationale behind the screening [in this presentation (PDF)](https://github.com/tconley/screencovid.com/raw/master/Presentation_Prescreencovid_v9_03202020.pdf).

 ## Development
-The screening tool is hosted with GitHub Pages via the `/docs` folder using static HTML, CSS, and JS.
+The mobile screening tool is hosted with GitHub Pages via the `/docs` folder using static HTML, CSS, and JS (jQuery).
 Merged changes will automatically be pushed live.

-The website is made with Wix and cannot be updated from this repo.
+The text-based (“Desktop”) screener is a [Shiny](https://shiny.rstudio.com/) app.
+The informational website (ScreenCovid.**org**) is made with Wix.
+Those sites cannot be updated from this repo.

 ## How can you help?